 What are the ten lost tribes of Israel?
 Are the tribes really lost?Ten of Israel's tribes, Reuben, Simeon, Levi, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, and Joseph, which made up the Northern Kingdom, were taken captive by Assyria about 722 BC.
 Second Kings 17:6 tells us that most of the people were taken to Assyria.
-Many of those who remained married peoples sent to the defeated land by the Assyrian king (those from Cutha, Ava, Hamath, and Sepharvaim, according to 2 Kings 17:24 and Ezra 4:2–11).
+Many of those who remained in the land married foreign people sent there by the Assyrian king (those from Cutha, Ava, Hamath, and Sepharvaim, according to 2 Kings 17:24 and Ezra 4:2–11).

 These ten tribes (Ephraim and Manasseh were part of Joseph's divided tribe) are considered by some to be lost because they melted into the Assyrian culture or were assimilated into other people groups.
 But closing the door on these tribes is conjecture rather than biblical history.

 Throughout the centuries, many stories, legends, and fantastical accounts have arisen to explain the whereabouts of these tribes.
 Some say they migrated to Europe—for example, saying the Danube River got its name from the tribe of Dan.
 British Israelism teaches that the tribes settled in England and that Anglo-Saxons are actually Jews.
 Groups of people in India, Nigeria, Ethiopia, Pakistan, Afghanistan, and North American claim lineage to the lost tribes.
 Even some Japanese and Native Americans are sometimes identified as the lost Jewish tribes.